For Ice Cube … one respectful rejoinder: The n-word belongs to America

 ◊ ◊ ◊

-But there’s the rub with Ice Cube’s viewpoint: How do you claim ownership to a word you want nothing to do with?
-How do you hold something at arm’s length and embrace it at the same time?
+But there’s the rub with Ice Cube’s viewpoint: How do you hold something at arm’s length and embrace it at the same time?
+How do you claim ownership of a word you want nothing to do with?

 How can you assume sovereign possession of the most collectively malignant word in the American lexicon when so much of the struggle, the battle, the war black Americans have fought through history, and fight every day right now, has been about kicking that word to the curb of our consciousness — and leaving it there, consigned to the trash heap it deserves to be in?